 Authentication

-As the name implies, the Client Secret is confidential information and should be stored safely.
+In both flows, the Client Secret is confidential information and should be stored safely.
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.